GED in North Dakota

 • Additionally, they must provide documentation showing they have not attended school for at least 30 days prior to taking the test.
 This ensures that they are not attempting to circumvent their education by taking the GED prematurely.

-The cost of taking the GED test at a Test Center in North Dakota is $36 per subject.
+The GED in North Dakota costs $36 per subject at a test center.
 For those who prefer to test online, the fee remains the same, but there is an additional requirement: you must achieve “green zone” scores on the GED Ready practice test.

 This involves purchasing and taking four GED Ready Practice Tests, each costing $6.99, for a total of $28.
 Therefore, the total cost for online testing is $36 per subject plus $28.
 This brings the total cost to $172 for online test-takers.